How Close Is Indian Cricket To Gender Equality? | Cricket News - ExBulletin

 The recent pink ball Test played by the Indian women’s team in Australia is seen as an attempt to market the Test format in women’s cricket as it is done in the men’s game.

-There has been a conscious movement when it comes to gender equality in sports.
-Maybe now is a good time to scratch the surface and figure out how far Indian cricket has moved on that front.
+There has been a conscious movement when it comes to gender equality in sport.
+Perhaps now is a good time to surface and find out how far Indian cricket has come on that front.

 Pink ball concept

-Former India captain Anjum Chopra believes, while the pink ball test seems exciting but it is a bit unfair for the Indian female cricketers to be thrown in at the deep end when they barely play test matches.
+Former India captain Anjum Chopra believes that while the pink ball test may seem exciting, it is unfair for Indian female cricketers to be thrown in the deep end when they barely play Test matches.
 The skills needed to play the longer format are different.
 Most of these players are not used to playing with the red ball and now they are suddenly asked to play with the pink ball.
 It’s a nice step forward anyway, she said.

 Diana Edulji, a major in Indian women’s cricket and someone who has served as an administrator as part of the Committee of Trustees (CoA), the bottom line is that test cricket should be a regular fixture in Indian women’s cricket.
 If other countries do not want to play Tests, India, Australia and England must continue to play Tests.
 More players will come forward.
 We should go back to the time when we had the two-day red ball games, she thought.